eriknyquist/addlad/README.rst

+.. contents:: **Table of Contents**

 AddLad - an esoteric programming language
 -----------------------------------------

-``AddLad`` is an esoteric programming language inspired partially by `Brainf**k <https://en.wikipedia.org/wiki/Brainfuck>`_ and partially by Chris Domas' `movfuscator <https://github.com/xoreaxeaxeax/movfuscator>`_.
+``AddLad`` is an esoteric programming language that emulates a One-Instruction-Set-Computer (OISC) with transport-triggered I/O, inspired partially by `Brainf**k <https://en.wikipedia.org/wiki/Brainfuck>`_ and partially by Chris Domas' `movfuscator <https://github.com/xoreaxeaxeax/movfuscator>`_.

 ``AddLad`` programs operate on a "memory tape", a fixed-size array of 8-bit unsigned integers.
 There is only a single operation available in ``AddLad``, which reads a value from one array index (the source index), and adds it to the value stored in another array index (the destination index).
-That's It.
 A single operation consists of an integer (the destination array index, where the result will go), followed by a comma, followed by another integer (the source array index), and finally a semicolon: